 Remote learning has transformed the way millions of children around the world receive their respective educations.
 Those who homeschool their kids are accustomed to a certain type of routine and understand the value of developing a structured schedule.
 When you’re in this unique position for the first time, however, you might not be certain about the best way to proceed, especially if you’re concerned about your kids’ ability to focus and remain productive the way that they are when they’re in an actual classroom.

 First and foremost, you need to create a schedule and establish that as the daily routine for the foreseeable future.
-Make it a point to stress that it’s not negotiable; otherwise, it’s far too easy for kids to fall behind on their schoolwork if they sleep in for an extra hour or spend too much time on the couch watching television.
+Make it a point to stress that it’s not negotiable; otherwise, it’s far too easy for kids studying at home to fall behind on their schoolwork if they sleep in for an extra hour or spend too much time on the couch watching television.
 Begin each day the same way, with some variation of showering, pulling on some comfortable loungewear such as leggings for girls, sweatpants, or joggers, and having breakfast.

 Then sit down and go over everything that needs to be completed by the end of the day.
 In all likelihood, your kids’ teachers have provided all of the essential reading and assignments.
 Prioritize anything that is due that day so that there’s no room for slacking or falling off track.
 Have kids check each item off an actual list as they go; this is a way for them to develop a sense of pride in their everyday accomplishments while also giving them an easy option to stay on top of everything that should be done by the end of the day.